-Sometimes it can be subtle, like grumbling about someone, and other times it is loud, like ranting about someone.
-Further, sometimes the content of what is said is true other times it is not.
+Sometimes it can be subtle, like grumbling about someone.
+Other times it is loud, like ranting about them.
+Furthermore, sometimes the content of what is said is accurate.
+Other times, it’s not.
 Either way, the person hearing does not need to know the information, they don’t benefit from it.
-And, most times it is not actionable; they are are not going to go and help the person, instead they are just going to tuck away the information for selfish use.
+And, most times, it is not actionable; they are are not going to go and help the person.
+Instead, they are just going to tuck away the information for selfish use.

-Gossip, and its cousins: slander, divisive speech, and deceitful speech are roundly rebuked in the Scriptures (Ps.
-101:5; Prov.
-6:16–19, 11.13, 20:19; Titus 3:2).
-Instead of cutting people down with verbal assassinations we are to give words of life and grace (Eph.
-4:29).
+Gossip, and its cousins: slander, divisive speech, and deceitful speech are roundly rebuked in the Scriptures (Psalm 101:5; Proverbs 6:16–19, 11:13, 20:19; Titus 3:2).
+Instead of cutting people down with verbal assassinations, we are to give words of life and grace (Ephesians 4:29).

-I don’t think we need to convince people what it is, but, we can bring an awareness of how God feels about it and how destructive it is in the life of the church.
+I don’t think we need to convince people what it is, but we can bring an awareness of how God feels about it and how destructive it is in the life of the church.
 We need to know what to do about it.
-We need to know, how to shut it down.
+We need to know how to shut it down.

 HOW TO SHUT DOWN GOSSIP

-(1) Refuse it.
+(1) Refuse it

-For example, as a pastor someone might come to me and say, “I need to talk to you about something.”
+For example, as a pastor, someone might come to me and say, “I need to talk to you about something.”
 I usually reply, “Something or someone?”
 If they “someone.” then I say, “Did you talk to ‘someone’ yet?”
 I redirect them back.
 I don’t want to hear about someone if that someone hasn’t heard about it first.

-This may be different for a laymen.
-Perhaps someone will come up to you and say, “I am really frustrated with ______ ‘s attitude.
+This may be different for laypeople.
+Perhaps someone will come up to you and say, “I am frustrated with ______ ‘s attitude.
 They walk around like they own the place.
 She never says ‘hi’ or even looks at me.
 What is her deal?”
 You may be tempted to say, “Yeah.
 You’re right.
-I’ve never noticed it but she ignores me too!”
+I’ve never noticed it, but she ignores me too!”
 But, let me encourage you to think God’s thoughts after him.
 Reject the gossip.
 Instead, something like, “Have you talked to her about this?
 Please don’t drag me into your issues with her.
 You need to work this out–whatever it is–for the sake of Christ.”
 This rejects the bait of the complaint and sheds light on the issue.

-(2) Rebuke it.
+(2) Rebuke it

 Go on to show them what the Bible says and how destructive this is.
-Show them that they are defaming their brother/sister, a child of God.
+Show them that they are slandering their brother/sister, a child of God.
 Explain how this assaults God’s plan and harms God’s people.
-Call the sin of gossip what it is and tell them that they should in fact repent and bear fruit in repentance by controlling their tongue and speaking words of grace.
-Once we understand the damage of gossip we will become vigilant to ensure that it is expunged from our churches.
+Call the sin of gossip what it is and tell them that they should repent and bear fruit in repentance by controlling their tongue and speaking words of grace.
+Once we understand the damage of gossip, we will become vigilant to ensure that it is expunged from our churches.
 This means that we will be compelled to have the difficult conversations that call it what it is and demand that our brothers and sisters think God’s thoughts after him, even about gossip.

-(3) Redirect it.
+(3) Redirect it

 There are three aspects of this: first to Christ, second back to the person, and third to others they have gossiped to.

 First, redirect people back to Christ.
 The reason for gossip is because they are believing a lie about God and themselves.
 Remember, Satan was the first gossiper when he talked trash about God.
 Show them how Jesus died for their sins, even the sins committed post-conversion.
 This sin should be a magnet to draw them back to the person and work of Christ for repentance, forgiveness, and refreshing.
-(In this it should be noted that their issue is not just with another person but Christ.
-Jesus is Lord of the church; and so they are sinning against him.)
+(In this, it should be noted that their issue is not just with another person but Christ.
+Jesus is Lord of the church, and so they are sinning against him.)

 Third, they should also go in humility to the other people they have gossiped to.
 This closes the loop and reinforces the need to reject the sin of gossip.
-It reminds, or perhaps educates, those who have been exposed to this sin, of the nature and danger of it.
+It reminds or perhaps educates those who have been exposed to this sin, of the nature and danger of it.

 Image Credit: Shutterstock.